 solutions to the problems associated with the use of the NNT

 The NNT is defined as the number of patients that need to be treated for one patient to experience a positive outcome or for one patient not to experience an adverse outcome.
 So, an NNT of 100 means that 100 patients need to be treated for one patient actually to benefit.
 The NNT is the inverse of the absolute risk reduction (ARR) (1/ARR).
-I will show how they are calculated with a sample contingency table from a controlled study comparing the drug Apixaban to placebo for recurrent thromboembolism (RT), which I took from (Motulsky, 2014).
+I will show how they are calculated with a sample contingency table from a controlled study comparing the drug Apixaban to placebo for recurrent thromboembolism (RT).
 Apixaban is the treatment for the first row and placebo is the treatment for the second row.
 Bolded numbers are the totals.

 We will calculate four different measures: incidence proportions, absolute risk reduction, relative risk, and then the NNT.